On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions

 The distinction of the two extends to distinguishing WCC from NCE.
-Specifically WCC is a generalization of SGN to allowing more general forms of noise distribution.
-This generalization is “orthogonal” to the difference between NCE and SGN.
-Although the formalism of NCE allows any noise distribution, negative sampling with arbitrary noise distribution is established for the first time in this paper.
+Specifically, WCC is a generalization of SGN to allow for more general forms of noise distribution.
+This generalization is ``orthogonal'' to the difference between NCE and SGN.
+Although the formalism of NCE allows any noise distribution, negative sampling with an arbitrarily distributed noise is established for the first time in this paper.
 When generalizing SGN to WCC, the PMI-MF result no longer holds.
 Another contribution of this paper is establishing the ``correctness’’ of WCC in Corollary \ref{cor:justifyWCC}.